Railway accidents in Queensland: Trinder Park, 1985

+Bindango, 1987

+At about 5.30 a.m. on Friday 6 November 1987, Cunnamulla-bound Westlander train 3V02 was derailed at the nearby Bindango railway siding between Hodgson and Muckadilla, approximately 25 kilometres (16 mi) west of Roma.
+An infant was burnt to death in the resulting fire.
+Investigations revealed that the points had been deliberately changed from the main railway line to divert the train into the siding.
+The police offered a reward of $50,000 for information leading to the person responsible.

 Hervey Bay, 1988

-On 1 April 1988 three people were killed and 33 injured when a bus collided with a train at a level crossing near Hervey Bay.
+On 1 April 1988, three people were killed and 33 injured when a bus collided with a train at a level crossing near Hervey Bay.

 Rungoo, 2008

 At 1447 on Thursday 27 November 2008, the northbound Cairns Tilt Train (CTT) collided with a loaded B-double truck at the Rungoo level crossing, about 19.5 km north of the township of Ingham in north Queensland.
-Onboard the CTT were 81 passengers and seven train crew.
+On board the CTT were 81 passengers and seven train crew.
 The truck driver was the sole occupant of the B-double truck.
 The two train drivers were fatally injured as a result of the collision, the truck driver sustained moderate injuries.
 In addition, injuries were incurred by nine passengers.

 Mundoo, 2009

-On 1 January 2009 one person was killed, when The Sunlander passenger train and a garbage truck collided at a crossing at Mundoo near Innisfail in far north Queensland.
+On 1 January 2009, one person was killed, when The Sunlander passenger train and a garbage truck collided at a crossing at Mundoo near Innisfail in far north Queensland.
 The 40-year-old truck driver was killed and six people were injured, including three pregnant women.

 Moranbah, 2010

-At about 10.35am on 8 July a man was killed after his car struck an empty coal train at a level rail crossing on the Goonyella railway line.
+At about 10.35am on 8 July 2010, a man was killed after his car struck an empty coal train at a level rail crossing on the Goonyella railway line.

+Wynnum West, 2021

+At 13:39 on 26 February 2021, a Queensland Rail suburban express passenger train on the Cleveland Line was approaching the Kianawah Road level crossing when it collided with a motor vehicle.
+The vehicle was destroyed and the sole occupant was fatally injured and the only 2 occupants of the train, the driver and guard were not injured.

+An ATSB investigation found that although all safety systems were operational at the time of the accident, the boom barrier did not meet the Australian standard (AS 7658) or Queensland Rail's own level crossing safety standard as there was a 3.1 metre gap between the tip of the lowered boom barrier and the median island on the northern side of the level crossing.
+The report also concluded that, "Queensland Rail had not been managing risk at level crossings in accordance with the requirements of its level crossing safety standard" and "The standard stated that public and pedestrian level crossings were to be assessed every 5 years or sooner.
+However, the Kianawah Road level crossing had not been assessed for 19 years".
+This was due to Queensland Rail having just one person qualified to assess all public, pedestrian, private, maintenance and construction level crossings which numbered in the thousands.